Are you heading into student life and wondering how to have a long distance relationship in college or university?

 Challenge #4: FOMO and jealousy

-Not everyone chooses to use their uni years to date and explore their options when it comes to love and sex, but many do.
+Not everyone chooses to use their uni years to date and explore their options, but many do.
 If you and your partner are monogamous (or even if you’re in an open relationship with some ground rules in place) this might make you feel uneasy.
 For what is likely the first time in your life, you’re surrounded by hundreds of smart and good-looking people from all corners of the globe – and so is your partner, if they’re a student as well.

 You might feel a little jealous, or your partner might feel a little jealous.
 Or you may be tempted to explore your options and might start to resent your relationship for limiting your choices.